-The researchers at the Day Lab at UMass Medical School work tirelessly to find a cure for ALS.
+Support a researcher!Great news!
+UMass Chan Medical School researchers have been “adopted” by The Angel Fund.
+The researchers at the Day Lab at UMass Chan Medical School work tirelessly to find a cure for ALS.
 Each lab has remarkable researchers who work on individual pieces of the puzzle that fit into the whole research picture.

 MEET THE RESEARCHERS

 Dr.Katharina Elisabeth (Karin) MeijboomDr.
 Meijboom has a longstanding interest in neurobiology and using neuroscience to understand neurological disorders.
 In 2011 she earned a Bachelor of Science degree in Cognitive and Neurobiological Psychology at the University of Utrecht in the Netherlands.

 She then obtained a Master of Science degree (2014) in the field of neuroscience and cognition, also at the University of Utrecht.
 Subsequently she has been studying aspects of motor neuron diseases.
 She earned a Doctorate in Philosophy at the University of Oxford in Oxford, England.
 Her doctoral thesis, awarded in 2019, focused on a devastating motor neuron disease of infants and children, known as spinal muscular atrophy.

 We are extremely fortunate that Dr. Meijboom has subsequently turned her attention to ALS.
 She came to UMass Medical School to focus on approaches to suppressing toxicity of the hexanucleotide repeat mutation in the C9orf72 ALS gene.
 She has employed different strategies to eliminate or silence this toxic repeat, such as gene editing and the use of artificial microRNAs.
 Her early data are extremely encouraging in mouse models of C9orf72 ALS pathology.